Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 An Afrotropical genus containing 13 species, six recorded from Uganda, eight from the Ituri Forest and DRC Semliki Valley and five from Semuliki: Ceratrichia semlikensis, C. wollastoni, C. clara, C. hollandi and C. enta.
 The latter two species are additional records to the Forbes (2018) checklist.

-Ceratricia semlikensis (male, upperside)
+Ceratricia semlikensis (male, upperside and underside)

 Genus Ceratricula